cedricbahirwe/WATimer/README.md

 # WATimer
-A small Timer Concept with notification
+A small Timer & Reminder Concept with notifications, custmoizable widgets and intuitive layour